SDhanush163/Complete-React/README.md

-# Complete React
+# React apps
-Complete React development masterclass from basics to advanced frontend development
+This repository tracks my progress through my practice for React as I build out different apps showcasing different aspects of React, from basics to advanced topics.